'Everybody comes with the American dream:' Why the Hispanic population has swelled in Lafayette

 Daniel Esteban’s first idea for a business in his new hometown was a bakery.

 But the costs quickly became an obstacle.
-So then the native Colombian thought it over and asked a simple business question: What could he offer that no other business was offering?
+So then the native of Colombia thought it over and asked a simple business question: What could he offer that no other business was offering?

 That’s when the idea hit him: churros.
 That fried dough treat is prevalent in Hispanic communities.
 But could it work in Lafayette, an area where boudin and cracklins can be found at just about every corner store?